simplenote-vim/simplenote.vim/README.md

 have been made as well.
 The buffer write command `:w` is also mapped to update the current note.

-To display the current version of a note use:
+To display the current version and note key/ID of a note use:

-    :Simplenote -v
+    :Simplenote -V

 If you want to retrieve a specific version of a note use:

     :Simplenote -v X

-where X is an integer.
+where X is an integer version number.
 To restore that version of a note you would just use `:Simplenote -u`.
 To get back to the most recent version of a note use:

-    :Simplenote -V
+    :Simplenote -v

-Therefore you can also use `:Simplenote -V` when no local changes have been made to pull in the most recent changes from the remote note.
+Therefore you can also use `:Simplenote -v` when no local changes have been made to pull in the most recent changes from the remote note.
 To delete the note, execute